apache/pulsar/site2/docs/reference-metrics.md

 ## ZooKeeper

 The ZooKeeper metrics are exposed under "/metrics" at port `8000`.
-You can use a different port by configuring the `stats_server_port` system property.
+You can use a different port by configuring the `metricsProvider.httpPort` in conf/zookeeper.conf.

 ### Server metrics